 Some complications include pneumonia, ear infections and dehydration.
 The flu can be serious and may require care in a hospital.
 Some people who get the flu could die.

 What is the best way to prevent flu?

-The single best way to prevent the flu is to get the flu vaccine.
+The single best way to prevent the flu is to get the flu shot.
 Everyone 6 months of age and older should get the flu vaccine every year.
-Flu vaccines cannot cause the flu.
+The flu shot cannot cause the flu.

 - The flu shot is given with a needle, usually in the arm.
 It can be given to people 6 months of age and older.